- Location: Rhode Island

 In addition to completing all applicable CDL requirements, a school bus driver must:

-- Have held a motor vehicle operator's license for at least three years and be at least 21 years of age
+- Have held a motor vehicle operator's license for at least three years and be at least 21 years old.

 - Have no felony convictions and/or crimes of moral turpitude